Suggested Steps Prior to Proceeding

-Before your Designer can begin he needs to have an accurate survey.
+Before your Designer can begin, an accurate site survey is needed.
 A survey is important for a master plan.
 The accuracy of the design will depend upon the accuracy of the initial information.
 The survey should include:

 - The property boundary

 - Topo – A topographical survey shows the contours for the property and the difference in elevations.